Your credit cards will change dramatically by October 2015 — and for the good.

 Additionally, it makes it nearly impossible to clone these cards, a method many credit card fraudsters use to make unauthorized purchases.

-Bankrate.com reports another benefit of migrating to EMV cards is the reduction of paper receipts, which make transactions faster and save merchants money.
+Another benefit of migrating to EMV cards is the reduction of paper receipts, which make transactions faster and saves merchants money.
 Additionally, the U.K. has seen a major reduction in losses from credit card fraud since adopting this technology.